carbon-language/carbon-lang/clang/docs/ThreadSanitizer.rst

 One may use the function attribute :ref:`no_sanitize_thread <langext-thread_sanitizer>` to disable instrumentation of plain (non-atomic) loads/stores in a particular function.
-ThreadSanitizer may still instrument such functions to avoid false positives.
+ThreadSanitizer still instruments such functions to avoid false positives and provide meaningful stack traces.
 This attribute may not be
 supported by other compilers, so we suggest to use it together with ``__has_feature(thread_sanitizer)``.